 Circles have many interesting geometric properties.
-In these lessons, we will learn

 In the following diagram, the chord CE divides the circle into 2 segments.
 Angle CEA and angle CDE are angles in alternate segments because they are in opposite segments.